Take your readers on a heroine's journey

 HOW DO I KNOW I'M IN SAFE HANDS WITH YOU?

-I endeavour to bring penetrative insight and constructive criticism to my editorial notes, while always remaining kind and respectful in my communications.
+It's extremely important to me to bring penetrative insight and constructive criticism to my editorial notes, while always remaining kind and respectful in my communications.

-Of course.
-I want you to love your book, the direction it moves in has to feel right in your bones, and you are always the ultimate authority of your work.
+Of course, the direction your book moves in has to feel right in your bones, and you are always the authority of your work.
+You can discard any suggestions that don't ring true for you.

-Discover how to take your readers on a heroine's journey
+How to take your readers on a heroine's journey

 >